Marketspace: Opening Public Spaces

 Temporary Outdoors Activity Permit

-On Monday, June 1, 2020, Healdsburg City Council adopted a resolution authorizing the City Manager to issue temporary Outdoor Activities Permits that allow Healdsburg businesses to utilize portions of public spaces in commercial districts.
+On Monday, June 1, 2020, Healdsburg City Council adopted Resolution 64-2020 authorizing the City Manager to issue temporary Outdoor Activities Permits that allow Healdsburg businesses to utilize portions of public spaces in commercial districts.
 This action was done to provide additional outdoor space for business operation and physical distancing due to the COVID-19 pandemic.
 Healdsburg business owners, including retail, restaurant, tasting rooms, art galleries, hotels, and so forth can now apply to make use of public space using the Temporary Outdoor Activities Permit Application.
 Public spaces include, but is not limited to, sidewalks, alleyways, parking stalls, parks and public facilities including the Villa Chanticleer.

 E-Mail:Matt Milde, Permit Coordinator at